Schoeneh/sharing-is-caring/README.md

 See also the modified version (with more features) by Joerg Jaspert (https://github.com/Ganneff):<br>
 https://codeberg.org/Fulda.Social/herecomesthesun
 ### @radccoons
 A small bot posting an image of a raccoon (+ metadata) every three hours.
-Based on a manually curated dataset.<br>
+Based on a manually curated dataset (image files not included; see 'racoons_metadata.csv'). <br>
 Account: https://botsin.space/@radccoonsbot

 ## Workshops